What are the most common e-invoicing errors and mistakes in the Peppol network?

 Sometimes workarounds work, sometimes not.
-We regularly encounter suppliers that try to recreate the structure of PDFs when issuing electronic invoices.
+We regularly encounter suppliers who try to recreate the structure of PDFs when issuing electronic invoices.

-Sometimes companies use invoicing systems and ERPs based on managing PDFs, and basically transform the PDF image file to an electronic format, to be able to issue to customers with e-invoice requirements.
+Sometimes, companies use invoicing systems and ERPs based on managing PDFs, and transforming the PDF image file to an electronic format to be able to issue to customers with e-invoice requirements.

-The consequence is low-quality into in a high-quality format, error risks, and harder processing for the recipient.
+The consequence is low data quality in a high-quality format, error risks, and harder processing for the recipient.